d2l-ai/d2l-vi/chapter_recurrent-neural-networks/lstm.md

 # Long Short-term Memory (LSTM)

+@TODO(smolix/astonzhang): the data set was just changed from lyrics to time machine, so descriptions/hyperparameters have to change.

 This section describes another commonly used gated recurrent neural network: long short-term memory (LSTM) [1].
 Its structure is slightly more complicated than that of a gated recurrent unit.